| "My

 only to find that our hearts wither while our

+heads expand.
 Sometimes our role as spiritual leaders

 drives us to project a greater certainty than really